BogTheMudWing/ao3-archiver/README.md

 Saved to Peter and I - dakotathehuman.html in 1.7 seconds.
 ```

+ > [!NOTE]
+ > This repository is mirrored to [GitHub](https://github.com/BogTheMudWing/ao3-archiver) for visibility.
+Issues and pull requests should be made on [Macver Code Athenaeum](https://code.macver.org/Bog/ao3-archiver).

 ## About

 I built utility this for the Warrior Cats MAP Archives, which you can find here.
 It can generate a list of all works from a certain Fandom to a text file.
 You can also choose to save all works at AZW3, EPUB, HTML, MOBI, or PDF.